Omid-Nejati/MedVCD/README.md

 ## LVLM Backbones

-The following evaluation requires for MSCOCO 2014 dataset.
-Please download [here](https://cocodataset.org/#home) and extract it in your data path.
+The following evaluation requires for MedHEval dataset.
+Please download [here](https://github.com/Aofei-Chang/MedHEval) and extract it in your data path.

 ### Required Models and Weights